Karl Heinrich Ulrichs: Early life

 Ulrichs was born in the East Frisian village of Westerfeld, incorporated today within Aurich, which at the time was in the Kingdom of Hanover.
-His father was an architect who died when Ulrichs was only ten years old.
+His father was an architect who died when Ulrichs was ten years old.
 After that he was brought up in Burgdorf by his mother's family of Lutheran pastors.
 Ulrichs recalled that as a youngster he felt different from other boys and was attracted by the bright colors of military uniforms and women's clothing.
 In 1839, at the age of fourteen, he experienced his first sexual encounter with his riding instructor.
 He graduated in law and theology from Göttingen University in 1846.
 From 1846 to 1848, he studied history at Friedrich Wilhelm University in Berlin, writing a dissertation in Latin on the Peace of Westphalia.

-From 1849 to 1854, Ulrichs worked as a lawyer for the civil service in the Kingdom of Hannover.
+From 1849 to 1854, Ulrichs worked as a lawyer for the civil service in the Kingdom of Hanover.
 Initially he worked as an official administrative lawyer in various locations but did not enjoy the work or thrive.
 He transferred to the court system in 1853 and joined the bench as an assistant judge in the district court of Hildesheim.
 He resigned on 30 November 1854 rather than face dismissal should a possible blackmail attempt be made and his sexuality become common knowledge.